Maxwell385/interactive-python-bot/README.md

 # interactive-python-bot
-A biginer to python code dev. pro.
+A biginner to python code dev. pro.